6 Ways to Make a Small Yard Feel Bigger

 Learn to Love Neutrals

 Now’s not the time to indulge your love of vermilion: Bright colors can have a crowding effect.
 “A lighter, neutral color palette will contribute an airy serenity to even the smallest yard,” Flanigan says.
 For furniture, she recommends teak (which will patina gracefully over time) and simple hues like white and gray for any cushions or upholstery.

 Make your outdoor space feel like an extension of your home (thereby making both spaces feel bigger) by incorporating elements like cushions, throw blankets and other cozy accessories.
 Rugs are especially useful for delineating different “rooms” within a space.

 Make It Fun

-OK, while a fire pit, a water feature, a succulent garden or an outdoor bar won’t exactly create the illusion of more space, they will make your yard memorable, and by extension, a place you (and your guests) will want to spend time.
+OK, while an oversized bouquet of cut flowers and fancy wicker lounge chairs won't create the illusion of more space, they will make your yard memorable, and by extension, a place you (and your guests) will want to spend time.
 And if you do feel like a pick-up ball game, there’s always the park.